bobllor/TEKLabeler/docs/03usage.md

 3. *You are spelling the ticket wrong*.
 Check the ticket number!

 In any case, <u>manual input via custom label</u> is highly encouraged if the above three solutions did not solve the issue.
+- The *Hardware* field can be used to "simulate" multiple requested items.
+- I made this with the intention of putting a single item on it, but now I realize that you could actually put multiple- with some sort of delimiter/separator of course.

 It is possible that I introduced a bug somewhere.
 Contact me in that case, through Github @ bobllor.